-Porchetta is a classic Italian pork roast, great in sandwiches.
+Porchetta is a classic Italian pork roast that's also great in sandwiches.
 Left to infuse with herbs, fennel and salt overnight, the flavor is delicious, the fat crisp.
 So good.

 This post may contain affiliate links, where we earn from qualifying purchases.
 See more details in the policy page.